myowinthein/hr-guidelines-for-startups/README.md

 - 3rd time termination with severance pay

 > If employee admits their violation and pass the improvement plan, all issued warnings will be reset.

+***

+# Company Events

+### Bar Nights
+- Announce the event 1 week before
+- Best to do when we hit some milestones
+  - Size of tech team reach xx members
+  - Exceed than targeted profit margin

+### Birthday
+- Post about birthday 30 mins before the working time

+### Resignation
+- Post about resignation 3 days before the last working day
+- Invite tech team to farewell on that date

+***